Home Pet ParentsAdopting an Indie Dog: Should You Adopt a Street Dog?

 Indies can be between 14 inches to 25 inches in height (shoulder).

-So, as you can understand, the mix of genetics can lead to quite unpredictable heights, sizes and weights.
-Then again, it is impossible for all dogs to conform to their breed standards.
+So, as you can understand, the mix of genetics can lead to quite unpredictable heights, sizes, and weights.
+Then again, all dogs can’t conform to their breed standards.

 What’s the energy level of the Indies?